JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7894 days**.

-And here is a just a random fact -  **The male howler monkey of Central and South America is the noisiest land animal, which can be heard clearly from a distance of ten miles away**.
+And here is a just a random fact -  **The smallest will ever written was 3.8 cm in diameter.
+It had 40 words written on it and was signed by two witnesses**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)